-Not long after having arrived in Perth did I already start packing my bags again for a trip thanks toAussie Wanderer and I packed everything that wasn’t even remotely suited for 40°C weather pushed way down in my backpacker.
+Not long after having arrived in Perth did I already start packing my bags again for a trip thanks to my sponsored trip with Aussie Wanderer and I packed everything that wasn’t even remotely suited for 40°C weather pushed way down in my backpacker.

 Sticking out Like Sore Thumbs

 Our day trip from Perth again was one of those long drive days.
 However, our first stop was already worth being sandwiched in a bus that thankfully had air con when the breeze outside failed to do its job of supplying coolness.

 For the moment at least, because it is believed that over time the sand dunes have been shifting so that the pinnacles were covered from time to time, which is why their detection was not immediate when the first settlers arrived.
 And they might be covered up in the future as well.

 The true formation of the pinnacles into the shape we see is still unsolved.
 Scientists say that broken down shells collected on the beach and formed sand dunes, which would store minerals in the occasion of rains and cement when they dried out.

 So, a bunch of boys once went out over the dunes, never to be seen again.
 It was presumed that this “devils land” had swallowed them whole with their fingers tips still clinging on in desperation.

 Living, Breathing Rocks

 After more driving, we were in for a nice treat.
 The coastline just before our night’s accommodation was a splendid specimen of limestone layered rocks, breaking off here and there and forming a canyon-like look that lay against the impressive backdrop of the calm ocean.

 Only a short while later, we arrived at a horse ranch where we instantly headed for the pool, had a nice BBQ and soon fell sleep.
 My absolute best ever so-highly-anticipated-it-was-destined-to-disappoint experience came early in the morning and you thought it was a sand swirl out of nowhere so fast did I ran over the dunes, and towards the walking planks where the water was dotted by the living rocks.

 And here they were.
 Little greyish shapeless thingies randomly placed in the tuquoise water, doing absolutely nothing, just being there in all their greyness and thus leaving me … completely in awe!
 SO AWESOME!
 I send a little prayer to Bill Byson for his splendid recommendation.

 The educative signs were more informative and so I learned that these little fellar are actually microbiotic mats of many different bacteria colonies with each producing something the others need and through this, made life on earth possible.
 They released the necessary oxygen!
 Come on, give them a thumbs up (you go, pinnacles!).

 Walking on Shells